 Those lovely tween years!
-The ones between about 9 and 12 when one is transitioning from being a kiddo into a more capable teen.
+The ones between about 9 and 12 years old when one is transitioning from being a kiddo into a more capable teen.
+Getting a gift for a tween is a real puzzle.

 I think of myself as a bit of an expert at all thing tweeny, considering that, until my oldest’s birthday about 6 months ago, I lived with 2 of them.
 So this list comes directly from their sweet, little mouths.

-I hope this list will help you select that best gift for YOUR tween girl…
+I hope this list will help you select that best birthday or Christmas present for YOUR tween girl…

 This post contains affiliate links at no cost to you so you know where to get all this cool stuff.